mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

 api.updateWallet();

 -> The final step is updating the wallet balance.

--> The updateWallet function logs:
-Updating wallet balance...
+-> The updateWallet function logs: Updating wallet balance...

--> After a delay, it logs:
-💵 Wallet balance updated.
+-> After a delay, it logs: 💵 Wallet balance updated.

--> Finally, outside the callback chain, it logs:
-🎉 Order process completed!

 Unlike the previous functions, there is no callback for updateWallet since it’s the final step.